-At her Columbus, Ohio, practice, Dr. Anne Taylor specializes in procedures like eyelid surgery (blepharoplasty), to correct signs of aging like puffiness and droopy skin around the eyelids.
+At her Columbus, Ohio, practice, board-certified plastic surgeon Dr. Anne Taylor offers eyelid surgery to correct signs of aging like puffiness and droopy skin around the eyelids.
 These unwelcome changes can make you look sad or tired, even when you feel great.
 Using meticulous surgical techniques and a trained eye, Dr. Taylor can help you look brighter and more rested — more like yourself.
 And because the procedure is relatively simple, downtime can be as little as a week.

-Candidates for eyelid surgery typically tell a very similar story: They look overly "tired. " This may be something they hear from friends or loved ones, or simply the feeling they get when looking in the mirror.
+Candidates for blepharoplasty, often called eyelid surgery, typically tell a very similar story: They look overly "tired. " This may be something they hear from friends or loved ones, or simply the feeling they get when looking in the mirror.
 Other telltale signs: